The 9 Best Supplements for Women

 Self-care doesn’t need to be complicated.
-Let’s simplify your wellness routine by taking a look at the top 9 vitamins and supplements every woman (even skeptics!) should take, and the science behind why you need them.
+Let’s simplify your wellness routine by taking a look at the top nine vitamins and supplements every woman should take, and the science behind why you need them.

 1. Magnesium for Better Health

-If it seems like practically everyone—from celebrity nutritionists to major publications—is talking about the many benefits and uses of magnesium, you aren’t imagining things.
-We talk about it a lot too.
-That’s because this often-overlooked mineral may hold the key to everything from reduced stress and anxiousness to better sleep, improved mood and overall wellbeing.
+If it seems like practically everyone, from celebrity nutritionists to major publications, is talking about the many benefits and uses of magnesium, you aren’t imagining things.
+We talk about magnesium a lot, too.
+That’s because this often-overlooked mineral may hold the key to everything from reduced stress and occasional anxiousness to better sleep, improved mood and overall wellbeing.

-Magnesium is one of the most important nutrients because it’s involved in hundreds of enzymatic activities.1 It’s required for protein synthesis, muscle and nerve function and more.2
+Magnesium is one of the most important nutrients because it’s a cofactor in more than 300 enzymatic activities.1 It’s required for protein synthesis, muscle and nerve function and more.2

-Low levels of magnesium are difficult to spot because the symptoms, including feeling tired, stressed or anxious, can easily be mistaken for something else—like a case of the Mondays that seems to last all week long!3 After supplementing with magnesium, many people report feeling less stressed, more calm, healthier and happier overall.4
+Low levels of magnesium are difficult to spot because the signs, including feeling tired, sore or stressed can easily be mistaken for something els.3 After supplementing with magnesium, many people report feeling less stressed, more calm, healthier and happier overall.4

 How much magnesium do you need?
-Women over 18 need between 310-360 mg of magnesium each day.2 Try it yourself in our replenishing magnesium drink, Mellow Mag, featuring a highly-absorbable form of magnesium in two delicious flavors—orange and raspberry—as well as on-the-go singles.
+Women over 18 need between 310-360 mg of magnesium each day.2 Try it yourself in our replenishing magnesium drink Mellow Mag, featuring a highly-absorbable form of magnesium in two delicious flavors: orange and raspberry.